acabassi/acabassi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 On this website you can find information about my R packages.
-For my  personal website please click [here](alessandracabassi.wordpress.com).
+For my  personal website please click [here](https://alessandracabassi.wordpress.com).

+*In-development*

 * *coca* is an R package for Cluster-Of-Cluster analysis.
   * [Vignette](https://acabassi.github.io/coca/articles/coca-vignette.html).